 Introduction to Entrepreneurship

-In the Indian context, Mukesh Ambani of Reliance Industries with $19.3 bn net worth, Dilip Sanghvi of Sun Pharmaceuticals with a net worth of $16.9 bn and Azim Premji of Wipro are the toppers.
-The list reveals one factor that is common to all of the billionaires- they are not workers or top employees but businessmen who took the risk to start their own entrepreneurship business or continued the glorious tradition set by their parents or grandparents.
+Every year Forbes releases the list of the world’s top billionaires and arouses reader interest as Bill Gates, Warren Buffet, Carlos Slim Helu, Amancio Ortega, among others, vie for the top position based on their shareholdings and other wealth.
+In the Indian context, Mukesh Ambani of Reliance Industries with $19.3 bn net worth, Dilip Sanghvi of Sun Pharmaceuticals with a net worth of $16.9 bn, and Azim Premji of Wipro are the toppers.
+The list reveals one common factor to all billionaires: they are not workers or top employees but businessmen who took the risk to start their own entrepreneurship business or continued the glorious tradition set by their parents or grandparents.

 Is Entrepreneurship For You?

-It is not uncommon for many young men and women to think that they cannot start a business on their own.
-Due to a lack of entrepreneurship ideas, unwillingness to take a risk, or not having sufficient entrepreneurship finance or infrastructure.
-It may be recalled that the legendary N R Narayana Murthy, who co-founded Infosys with few other professionals, set up their venture in a car garage.
+It is common for many young men and women to think they cannot start a business independently.
+This can be due to various reasons, such as a lack of entrepreneurship ideas, unwillingness to take a risk, or insufficient entrepreneurship finance or infrastructure.
+It may be recalled that the legendary N R Narayana Murthy, who co-founded Infosys with a few other professionals, set up their venture in a car garage.
 Many banks refused to finance their project in the initial years, and Murthy himself met clients to market their services.

-Or name any big brand of today, it may have been mostly started from the garage of a house- Amazon, Harley Davidson, Apple, Google Microsoft, Hewlett Packard … One of the largest selling voltage stabilizers from South India had humble beginnings- the promoter Mr Kochouseph Chittilapilly himself distributed the products directly to shops in a used scooter he bought and Rs 1 lakh he borrowed from his father who was a peasant.
-But now, he is a millionaire, having listed V-Guard industries and having operations in the leisure, electrical and manufacturing industry.
+Likewise can be true for other brands.
+It may have been mostly started from the garage of a house, e.g., Amazon, Harley Davidson, Apple, Google Microsoft, Hewlett-Packard, etc. One of the largest selling voltage stabilizers, V-Guard, from South India, had humble beginnings.
+The founder, Mr. Kochouseph Chittilapilly, himself distributed the products directly to shops in a used scooter he bought and Rs 1 lakh he borrowed from his father, who was a peasant.
+But now, he is a millionaire, having listed V-Guard industries and operations in the leisure, electrical, and manufacturing industries.
 The legendary Dhirubhai Ambani rose from humble beginnings selling clothes in wholesale markets in Mumbai much before his Reliance Industries became known for its investments in petrochemicals, oil, and telecom.

-So what matters is not big money, infrastructure or bank funding, but a burning desire to make it top by relentlessly pursuing your idea.
+So what matters is not big money, infrastructure, or bank funding but a burning desire to make it top by relentlessly pursuing your idea.

 8 Important Signs of Entrepreneurship